MicrosoftDocs/winui-api/microsoft.applicationmodel.resources/knownresourcequalifiername_layoutdirection.md

 ## -description

-Gets the recommended name for a qualifier based on the UI layout direction.
+Gets the recommended name for a qualifier based on the current system UI layout direction.

 ## -property-value

-The recommended name for a qualifier based on the UI layout direction.
+The recommended name for a qualifier based on the current system UI layout direction.

 ## -remarks